 We have funded all of our operations and capital expenditures with proceeds from both private and public sales of our equity securities, strategic alliances with GlaxoSmithKline, or GSK, AstraZeneca and others, equipment financings, interest on investments and government grants.
-We believe that our existing cash and cash equivalents, future payments from GSK and AstraZeneca, interest earned on investments, proceeds from equipment financings and potential proceeds from our committed equity financing facility with Kingsbridge Capital Limited, or Kingsbridge, will be sufficient to meet our projected operating requirements for at least the next 12 months.
-To meet our future cash requirements, we may raise funds through public or private equity offerings, debt financings or strategic alliances.
+We believe that our existing cash and cash equivalents, future payments from GSK, interest earned on investments, proceeds from equipment financings and potential proceeds from our committed equity financing facility, or CEFF, with Kingsbridge Capital Ltd., or Kingsbridge, will be sufficient to meet our projected operating requirements for at least the next 12 months.
+To meet our future cash requirements, we may raise funds through public or private equity offerings or strategic alliances.
 To the extent that we raise additional funds by issuing equity securities, our stockholders may experience additional dilution.
+To the extent that we raise additional funds through strategic alliance and licensing arrangements, we will likely have to relinquish valuable rights to our technologies, research programs or drug candidates, or grant licenses on terms that may not be favorable to us.
 To the extent that we raise additional funds through debt financing, if available, such financing may involve covenants that restrict our business activities.
-To the extent that we raise additional funds through strategic alliance and licensing arrangements, we will likely have to relinquish valuable rights to our technologies, research programs or drug candidates, or grant licenses on terms that may not be favorable to us.
 In addition, we cannot assure you that any such funding, if needed, will be available on attractive terms, or at all.